-- Ensure the inertial profiler uses a minimum 4-inch line laser to obtain profile measurements for concrete pavements.
+- Verify that the inertial profiler uses a minimum 4-inch line laser to obtain profile measurements for concrete pavements.

-- Ensure the contractor submits inertial profile information to Smoothness@dot.ca.gov under Section 36-3, “Pavement Smoothness,” of the Standard Specifications.
+- Make sure the contractor submits inertial profile information to Concrete.Smoothness@dot.ca.gov in accordance with Section 36-3, “Pavement Smoothness,” of the Standard Specifications.

-- Ensure ground areas on structures, approach slabs, and 50 feet of approach pavement meet the smoothness and cover requirements in Section 51-1.01D(3)(b), “Testing Concrete Surfaces,” of the Standard Specifications.
+- Check that ground areas on structures, approach slabs, and 50 feet of approach pavement meet the smoothness and cover requirements in Section 51-1.01D(3)(b), “Testing Concrete Surfaces,” of the Standard Specifications.

 Suggested levels of inspection for grooving and grinding activities are:

 Check that the contractor is actively performing quality control on pavement smoothness throughout the grinding operations by reviewing inertial profile data.